 A. At and above an elevation of 1500 feet mean sea level, no Development shall occur which will Alter the Mountain Top Ridge Lines as shown on FIGURE 3.
-A model must be submitted pursuant to Section 2206 III (I) showing compliance with this paragraph together with complete plans showing the appearance of the mountain top profile, as part of the submittal for the Formal or Combined Hillside Committee Review.
-Further, no structure may extend above a plane that originates on the Primary Ridge Line and angles downward from the Primary Ridge Line by twenty degrees (See FIGURE 4).
+A model must be submitted pursuant to Section 2206 III (I)(II)(II) showing compliance with this paragraph together with complete plans showing the appearance of the mountain top profile, as part of the submittal for the Formal or Combined Hillside Committee Review.
+Further, no structure may extend above a plane that originates on the primary ridge line Primary Ridge Line and angles downward from the primary ridge line Primary Ridge Line by twenty degrees (See FIGURE 4).